Harry Kane scored a milestone goal this weekend as the Tottenham forward netted his 100th away goal in the Premier League.

-Following the 28-year-old’s goal at Newcastle, we look at the five players with the most away goals in Premier League history.
+Following the 29-year-old’s century on the road, we look at the five players with the most away goals in Premier League history.

-Andy Cole’s record in the Premier League continues to be overlooked when assessing the division’s greats, despite the former Newcastle and Manchester United forward ranking third amongst the Premier League’s record scorers.
+Andy Cole’s record in the Premier League continues to be overlooked when assessing the division’s greats, despite the former Newcastle and Manchester United forward ranking fourth among the Premier League’s record scorers.

-Cole’s overall haul of 187 goals trails only Alan Shearer and Wayne Rooney, with 83 of the forward’s efforts coming in away fixtures.
+Cole’s overall haul of 187 goals trails only Alan Shearer, Wayne Rooney and Harry Kane, with 83 of the forward’s efforts having come in away fixtures.

-Cole won the Premier League’s Golden Boot during his first-ever season in the division with Newcastle in 1993/94, scoring a record-breaking 34 goals to be named as the PFA Young Player of the Year.
+Cole won the Premier League’s Golden Boot during his first-ever season in the division with Newcastle in 1993/94, in which he scored a record-breaking 34 goals to be named as the PFA Young Player of the Year.

-He later moved to Manchester United in a British transfer-record deal and enjoyed huge success at Old Trafford, winning five league titles and the Champions League before spells with clubs including Blackburn, Fulham and Manchester City.
+He later moved to Manchester United in a British transfer-record deal and enjoyed huge success at Old Trafford, where he won five league titles and the Champions League before spells with clubs including Blackburn, Fulham and Manchester City.

 The greatest goalscoring midfielder of his generation, Frank Lampard remarkably ranks alongside the Premier League’s most prolific forwards following a goal-laden career in England’s top division.

 Having emerged from West Ham’s academy ranks, the midfielder signed for Chelsea in 2001 and became an integral figure in the west Londoner’s emergence as a superpower following Roman Abramovich’s billionaire takeover two years later.

 Lampard is the sixth-highest scorer in Premier League history on 177 goals, with almost half (48%) coming in away games.

 The former England international reached double figures for league goals in ten consecutive campaigns for Chelsea between 2004 and 2013.
 His most prolific season came in 2009/10 as he netted 22 league goals for Carlo Ancelotti’s domestic double winners.